trevortomesh/OSHRepo/README.md

 Here is where you give specific instructions about how the device is built.
 The more detail the better -- especially if your build is very complicated.
 Here you should include schematics of your build:

-![alt text][logo]
+![alt text][pic2]

-[logo]: https://github.com/trevortomesh/OSHRepo/blob/master/src/img/img2.jpg "Logo Title Text 2"
+[pic2]: https://github.com/trevortomesh/OSHRepo/blob/master/src/img/img2.jpg "Logo Title Text 2"

 And a breadboard view is also a good idea.
 So we'll throw one in here as well.

-![alt text][logo]
+![alt text][pic3]

-[logo]: https://github.com/trevortomesh/OSHRepo/blob/master/src/img/img2.jpg "Logo Title Text 2"
+[pic3]: https://github.com/trevortomesh/OSHRepo/blob/master/src/img/img3.jpg "Logo Title Text 2"

 Usage